 By the time they go to Washington, D.C., participants must:

-- have junior status (60 units); preference is given to students who have completed 60 units on the Berkeley campus for regular admits, or 30 units on the Berkeley campus for Jr. transfer students (attending UCDC after they have completed at least 2 semesters at Cal).
+- have junior status: 60 Berkeley units for freshman admits, 30 units on the Berkeley campus for junior transfer students (attending UCDC after they have completed at least 2 semesters at Cal).